 We achieved CFC-free manufacturing for the first time in the world.
-After that, according to our original environment managment system, we have been developing and manufacturing environmentally conscious products. and fulfiled our social responsibility to use resources effectively and prevent environment pollution.
+After that, according to our original environment management system, we have been developing and manufacturing environmentally conscious products. and fulfiled our social responsibility to use resources effectively and prevent environment pollution.

 - Semiconductor Business Environmental Policy

 - Earth-friendly product information [Green purchasing, RoHS , Lead-free]

 - We build the sustainable environment management system, to reduce the loads to the global environment,This system is updated every year.

 - We establish environmental objectives and targets, continuously reduse environmental impacts:

 - (2)Transform all processes to reduce environmental loads.

 - a.
 Efficiently and effectively utilize natural resources and energy.

 - b.
 Reduce usage of materials that result in the global warming.